Pakad

-In Hindustani music, a pakad (Hindi: पकड़) is a generally accepted musical phrase (or set of phrases) thought to encapsulate the essence of a particular raga.
-The pakad contains the melodic theme of the raga, on listening to the pakad a person who knows the raga is usually able to identify it.
-In many cases, the ragas contain the same swaras (notes), then the pakad also contains information about gayaki or chalan (the way the notes are to be ordered and played/sung).
-Usually, the pakad is formed from short convolutions of the arohana and avarohana, while in some cases it is quite different from them.
-The pakad for a particular raga need not be unique, its sole purpose is to clarify what raga it is.
+In Hindustani music, a pakad (Hindi: पकड़) is an accepted musical phrase or a set of phrases to encapsulate the essence of a particular raga.

+The pakad contains the melodic theme of the raga.
+In many cases, the ragas contain the same swaras (notes), then the pakad also contains information about gayaki or chalan.
+The pakad is formed from short convolutions of the arohana and avarohana.
+The pakad for a particular raga need not be unique, but its sole purpose is to clarify what raga it is.

-For example, here is a pakad for raga Yaman, a prominent raga from Hindustani music:
+For example, in a pakad for raga Yaman, a prominent raga from Hindustani music:

 Ni* Re Ga Ma# Pa, Ma# Ga Re Sa.

-An important aspect of a Pakad is Laya.
-Lay essentially means time, but contextually, it means how time is spent.
-Lay helps us to place emphasis on specific notes by giving them longer playing time - this helps to properly space apart notes.
-Without spacing apart notes accordingly, a Raag will fail to show its true characteristics, and this is why a Pakad is important to truly understand a raag.
+Laya is an important aspect of a Pakad.
+Lay helps us to place emphasis on specific notes by giving them longer playing time, also to space notes apart.
+Without spacing, a Raag may fail to show its true characteristics.
+So Pakad helps better understand a raag.